JetBrains Rider 2024.3 Help

-The Group by Dominators view lets you understand how memory is retained in your app.
-For example, you know that the major part of memory in your app is consumed by strings.
-Nevertheless, most likely, the subject of your optimizations is not these strings by themselves but data structures that store them.
-The Group by Dominators view answers the "Who retains the memory" question which is extremely important when analyzing ineffective memory usage.
-To answer this question properly, you should be acquainted with the concept of dominators.
+The Dominators view lets you understand how memory is retained in your app.
+For example, you know that strings consume a significant part of the memory in your app.
+Nevertheless, most likely, the subject of your optimizations is not these strings by themselves but the data structures that store them.
+The Dominators view answers the "Who retains the memory" question, which is extremely important when analyzing ineffective memory usage.
+To answer this question correctly, you should be acquainted with the concept of dominators.

 What is a dominator?

-The object A dominates the object B if every path to B from the app's roots goes through A. In other words, the object B is retained in memory exclusively by the object A: If A is garbage collected, B is also garbage collected.
+Object A dominates object B if every path to B from the app's roots goes through A. In other words, object B is retained in memory exclusively by object A: If A is garbage collected, then B is also garbage collected.
 For example, an array is a dominator for its elements (in case there are no other references to array elements).

 Objects retention example

-If there is more than one path to an object from the app's roots, it is considered as a not dominated or not exclusively retained object.
-For example, if the object C is retained by the objects A and B and A is garbage collected, C will stay in memory (as it is still referenced by B).
-That is why it is important to understand the difference between the domination path (any object on the path is retained only by one other object) and the retention path (an object on the path may be retained by any number of other objects).
+If there is more than one path to an object from the app's roots, it is considered a non-dominated or not-exclusively-retained object.
+For example, if the object C is retained by objects A and B and A is garbage collected, C will stay in memory (as it is still referenced by B).
+That is why it is important to understand the difference between the domination and retention paths:

 The list of dominators consists of the following columns: